fetometo/windowgen-documentation/docs/source/parameters.rst

         :alt: Handle Height
         :width: 320
         :height: 320
-        :align: left
+        :align: center

 - Handle Rotation: Sets the rotation of the handle.
-When the Impost is activated, it sets the rotation of the right sash’s handle.
+When the **Impost** is activated, it sets the rotation of the right sash’s handle.
 - Left Handle Rotation: Active when Impost is turned on.
 Sets the rotation of the left sash’s handle.

 Glazing Settings